Michael Cockerell

-Early life
+Early life and education

-His father was Professor Hugh Anthony Lewis Cockerell, OBE, Secretary General of the Chartered Insurance Institute, a professor who was an expert on insurance law, and his mother, Fanny, was an author and playwright, and daughter of Dr David Salomon Jochelman, a prominent leader of the British Jewish community.
-He was educated at Kilburn Grammar School and Corpus Christi College, Oxford where he studied Philosophy, Politics and Economics (BA 1962, MA 1968).
+Michael Roger Lewis Cockerell was born on 26 August 1940.
+His father was Professor Hugh Anthony Lewis Cockerell, OBE, Secretary General of the Chartered Insurance Institute, a professor who was an expert on insurance law, and his mother, Fanny Cockerell (née Jochelman), was an author and playwright, and daughter of Dr David Salomon Jochelman, a prominent leader of the British Jewish community.
+He was educated at Kilburn Grammar School, Heidelberg University and Corpus Christi College, Oxford where he studied Philosophy, Politics and Economics (receiving a BA in 1962, and an MA in 1968).

 Career

+From 1962 to 1966, Cockerell worked as a magazine journalist.
+He then joined the BBC Africa service, working as a producer there from 1966 to 1968.
+From 1968 to 1987, Cockerell worked in the BBC's Current Affairs department.
+He was initially a producer for the 24 Hours series from 1968 to 1972, from which he moved to being a reporter for Midweek (1972–75).
+In 1975, he became a reporter on the flagship news series Panorama, where he remained until 1987.
+That year, he became a freelance television reporter and documentary maker.

-Cockerell joined the BBC Africa service and for 12 years he was a reporter on the current affairs programme, Panorama; he now specialises in in-depth documentaries on the politics of Westminster.
+He has latterly specialised in in-depth documentaries on the politics of Westminster.
 He has made biographical profiles of Margaret Thatcher (The Making of the Iron Lady, 2008), Edward Heath (Sir Ted: A Film Portrait of Edward Heath, 2005), Alan Clark, Barbara Castle, Roy Jenkins (A Very Social Democrat: A Portrait of Roy Jenkins, 1996), Michael Howard, David Cameron, Denis Healey (The Best Prime Minister Labour Never Had?, 2015) and most recently, Boris Johnson (The Irresistible Rise).

-From the 1970s onwards, his work for television has included How We Fell For Europe (1975), The Lost World of the Seventies (2012), The Marketing of Margaret Thatcher (1983), Blair's Thousand Days – The Lady and the Lords (2000), Life in Whips Office (1995), Inside 10 Downing Street (2000) and Cabinet Confidential (2001).
+From the 1970s onwards, his work for television has included How We Fell For Europe (2005), The Lost World of the Seventies (2012), The Marketing of Margaret Thatcher (1983), Blair's Thousand Days – The Lady and the Lords (2000), Life in Whips Office (1995), Inside 10 Downing Street (2000) and Cabinet Confidential (2001).